tlittletonrrc/assignment_seven/README.md

-# [Project Name]
+# Assignment seven

 ## Description

-[Provide the module number to which the project applies]
+Module 7

 ## Authors

-- Developer 1: {Enter Student Name Here}
+- Developer 1: Thomas Littleton
-- Developer 2: {Enter Student Name Here}
+- Developer 2: Sandeep Kaur
-- Developer 3: {Enter Student Name Here}
+- Developer 3: Karmjeet Kaur

 ## Assignment

-[Indicate the name and description of the assignment the project is related to]
+In this capstone project, you will work in a group to develop a Python application that intakes, processes, and outputs financial transaction data.
+This project will give you the opportunity to practice essential skills for a professional software developer, such as collaborative development, effective communication, and adhering to industry standards.